-Lots of people call Postman “a REST client.”
+Lots of people call Postman, “a REST client.”
 They’re not wrong.
 However, Postman is actually used for any calls sent over HTTP.
-Since SOAP and GraphQL are agnostic with regards to the underlying transport protocol, Postman can handle those types of calls too.
+Keep reading to learn how to use Postman to make SOAP requests.
+Since SOAP and GraphQL are agnostic with regards to the underlying transport protocol, Postman can handle these types of calls too.

 It’s fashionable these days to talk about the REST (REpresentational State Transfer) architectural pattern, but a ton of developers still run on the older SOAP (Simple Object Access Protocol).
 Unless your organization is brand-new, chances are you’re developing and maintaining legacy codebases that rely on SOAP.

-If so, here’s how you can use Postman for making HTTP SOAP requests:
+If so, here’s how you can use Postman for making SOAP requests:

 - Enter the SOAP endpoint as the request URL in Postman: